earthjan/online-travel-agency/README.md

     Lastly, add this `/travel/landingpage` after the port, for example `localhost:5001/travel/landingpage`.

-    You can now use the app.
+    You can now use the website.

 ## Minimum System Requirements